 It is easy to see why courts and prosecutors might be reluctant to implement these statutes.
 They created revolutionary changes in the way criminal cases are litigated.
 Since our country’s founding, criminal courts have always been a two-party system — the only parties being the prosecution and the criminal defendants.
 Neither party has any natural motivation to protect crime victims — in fact it runs counter to their interests.
 Defendants do not want to pay restitution.
 Prosecutors get greater recognition for their successful criminal convictions and large forfeiture judgments, and naturally prefer that the assets be forfeited to the government (where it can be paid out to law enforcement agencies) rather than paid to victims in restitution.
 In many cases it is the victims’ money that the government forfeits.
-The government always pays itself first, and sometimes doesn’t pay victims back at all.
+When a criminal is running a Ponzi scheme, his business is not making any real profits, and all of the assets of the business in reality belong to the investors or victims that the criminal took the assets from.
+When the government forfeits property it always pays itself first, and sometimes doesn’t pay victims back at all.

 The CVRA imposes specific duties on prosecutors and judges to ensure that victims are afforded their rights under the statutes, but compliance varies greatly among courts.
 In some jurisdictions, a prosecutor’s failure to perform his/her duties under the CVRA or MVRA has even been cited by the court as a reason to deny victims relief under the statute!
 Fortunately, the CVRA gave crime victims the right to enforce their CVRA rights themselves, including the right to appellate review of any orders denying CVRA rights.